Phoebe-WD/IWD2021-Global-Skills-Exchange/README.md

 # Global Skills Exchange 👩‍💻

-It is a website where 6 people around the world work to do it to solve a problem.
+It is a website where 6 people around the world worked to do it to solve a problem.
 They where reunited thanks to the [International Women's Day HackHerThon](https://www.linkedin.com/events/hackherth0n-internationalwomenday/) organized by [TH.O](https://www.linkedin.com/company/thpoint0)

 ![TH.0](https://i.imgur.com/ick4Z3D.png)